-**Dr. Iodice is highly trained in TMJ pain treatment and evaluation by some of the world’s most foremost authorities on the subject.
+Ourspecially trained chiropractors are highly skilled in TMJ pain treatment and evaluation by some of the world’s most foremost authorities on the subject.

 One third of all neck pain has TMJ as a root cause!